yuvalvdraz/Zimmer/README.md

 # Zimmer
-This  is my first Mobile Testing Project
+This  is my first Mobile Testing Project.
+Here you can observe the final presentation and the bugs report.